pypdfium2-team/ctypesgen/README.md

 ```
 Pass `--preproc-savepath ../preproc_out.h` to ctypesgen to save pcpp's output for inspection.

-Normally, you'd also want `--passthru-defines` to get macro constants, but this currently tends to break ctypesgen's lexer (probably due to whitespace between `#` and `define` that causes ambiguity with line directives).
+Normally, you'd also want to pass `--passthru-defines` to pcpp to get macro constants, but this currently tends to break ctypesgen's lexer (probably due to whitespace between `#` and `define` that causes ambiguity with line directives).

 To determine the include paths on your system, consult a compiler:
 ```bash